opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/video-grid-woh.md

 playing videos into a single video file.
 For example, the webcam feeds during a video conference can be combined by this WOH.
 The resulting video puts each input video on a grid that dynamically resizes based on the number of inputs videos currently active.
-Which input video is active when is defined by through a SMIL catalogue from e.g. a partial ingest.
+Which input video is active when is defined through a SMIL catalogue from e.g. a partial ingest.

 If the SMIL defines a section where there are no videos active, the background color will be shown instead for the duration of the section.
 This also holds true for potentially empty beginning and end